NinjaBearStudioTech/Documentation/Writerside/topics/inventory/inv_overview.md

 ## Design Pillars

 - **Separation of Concerns**: The Inventory domain is self-contained and affect other domains such as "Locomotion", "Combat", "Interaction", etc.
+- **Aggregation and Inversion of Control**: Items and equipment pieces are declared via _aggregation_ and _inversion of control_, promoting flexibility and modularity.
 - **Flexibility**: The Inventory System is flexible enough to be used in multiple projects, from simple weapon wheels to RPG games.
 - **Extensibility**: Multiple extension points are available so the Inventory System can be adapted to many situations.
 - **Designer Friendly**: You can configure and operate the entire Inventory System using Data Assets and Blueprints.
 Deeper customization might require C++.